← Back to all destinations

 Day 1: Soft landing (Namba + Dotonbori)

-• Treat this as orientation day, not checklist day.
+• Keep this as orientation day.

-Day 2: Osaka classics
+Day 2: Core Osaka day

-• Osaka Castle area in the morning.
+• Osaka Castle area in the morning

-• Kuromon Market lunch window.
+• Kuromon Market lunch window

-Day 3: Flexible culture day
+Day 3: Flexible culture block

 Day 4: Day trip or local slow day